 Open Space Institute website design for Jasper Design

-At the start of the World Wide Web’s commercial debut, there was a lot of talk about interactivity and how the Web was much more interactive.
-While I jumped into learning about and designing for the Web right from the start—I also wanted to show that paper, with its tactile nature, is very much interactive as well.
-To do this, I started producing self-promotional pieces that showcased what I called “interactive paper” designs.
-I continue to create “interactive paper” designs, as well as digital interactive work.
+Michael wanted to show that paper, with its tactile nature, can be just as interactive as digital.
+To do this, he started producing self-promotional pieces that showcased what Michael called “interactive paper” designs.
+Michael continues to create “interactive paper” designs, as well as digital interactive work.

-This business card is a great example.
-The business manager of Limbo—a cafe formerly located in the East Village—asked me to design a business card that was unique and fun.
+This business card is a great example of Michael’s Interactive Paper design.
+The business manager of Limbo—a cafe formerly located in the East Village—asked Michael to design a business card that was unique and fun.
 The result was a business card with both a visual pun and optical illusion wrapped into one.
 The card went on to win four design awards, including Best in Show in the Strathmore Graphics Gallery.